maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 Also worth mentioning that [communism wasn't kind towards the environment either](https://web.archive.org/web/20240221111727/https://en.wikipedia.org/wiki/Aral_Sea#/media/File:AralSea1989_2014.jpg), to say the least.

-Climate change isn't an unsolvable problem.
+The point being that climate change isn't an unsolvable problem.
 It's a technological challenge, and we're fully capable of tackling it.
 We already have several tools at our disposal like nuclear energy, and in the meantime, hundreds of new solutions are being developed to help prevent and counter it.

 ---